paul-howard/angular-movie-search/README.md

 ## TODO

 - use localStorage to keep/display search history
+- lose the hashbang with html5mode
+- return more data to detail view
+- use $resource to handle API queries
 - improve error handling
 - search by type (movie/tv)
 - integrate additional APIs (Amazon?
 Wikipedia?)